The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 ### General Information

-`distributed.py` scripts handles sweeping and tuning of ORFS parameters.
+The `distributed.py` script uses Ray's job scheduling and management to fully utilize available hardware resources from a single server configuration, on-premies or over the cloud with multiple CPUs.

-The `distributed.py` script supports two modes of operation: `sweep`, where every possible parameter combination in the search space is tested, and `tune`, where we use Ray's Tune feature to intelligently search the space and optimise hyperparameters using one of the algorithms listed above.
+The two modes of operation: `sweep`, where every possible parameter combination in the search space is tested; and `tune`, where we use Ray's Tune feature to intelligently search the space and optimize hyperparameters using one of the algorithms listed above.
 The `sweep` mode is useful when we want to isolate or test a single or very few parameters.
 On the other hand, `tune` is more suitable for finding the best combination of a complex and large number of flow parameters.
 Both modes rely on user-specified search space that is defined by a `.json` file, they use the same syntax and format, though some features may not be available for sweeping.